GROUPS, CLASSES AND WORKSHOPS

 Ally Burr-Harris, Ph.D.

-This is a workshop for parents of school-age children and teens who are prone to emotional outbursts.
+This is a workshop for parents whose children are prone to emotional outbursts.
 We will review strategies for catching your child before the storm, calming your child if he/she has passed that “critical window,” and preventing future meltdowns from occurring.
 We will also review strategies for parents to stay calm in the face of a child’s outburst.
 This workshop is for parents and caregivers only. $180 individual/or family (non-insurance billable).
-REGISTER HERE

 *Registration packets are available at the office or online at: http://www.childrensprogram.com/forms-2/forms